-^a Or as otherwise determined by OEH as part of its detailed consideration of credits retirement.

-^b This must be read in conjunction with the similar figure in Table 11.
-It reflects the fact that so credits may be retired through mine rehabilitation.
+- 3 Or as otherwise determined by OEH as part of its detailed consideration of oredits retirement.
+5 This must be read in conjunction with the similar figure in Table 11.
+It reflects the fact that some of these credits may be retired through mine rehabilitation.